ted-tanner/entries-backend/Readme.md

 *By 12/9*

 * User notifications
+* In-app purchases
+  - Cancel subscription if user is deleted
+* Email notifications for the following:
+  - User deletion initiated
+  - Budget shared?
+Users need a way to turn off this notification

 ### Do it later

+* Replace all sql_queries with diesel dsl
 * As an optimization, Daos shouldn't use `Rc<RefCell<DbConnection>>`.
 They should just pass `mut` pointers (which is safe because the Dao will only ever access one at a time).
 * Validation for `budgetapp_utils::password_hasher::HashParams` (e.g. make sure `hash_mem_size_kib` is at least 128 and is a power of 2)
 * Budget user get request logic should be handled in a query to eliminate multiple queries